-In 2022, the Board members have received various training programmes on areas relevant to their duties and responsibilities as Directors, covering topics in the areas of Technology and Cyber Security, Banking Industry, Risk Management and Corporate Governance. programmes are in the form of internal training and development resources, online training programs and external seminars/talks.
+In 2024, the Board members have received various training programmes on areas relevant to their duties and responsibilities as Directors, covering topics in the areas of Anti Money Laundering/ Counter Financing Terrorism, Technology and Cyber Security, Climate Risk, Banking Industry, Risk Management and Corporate Governance.
+The training programmes are in the form of internal training and development resources, online training programs and external seminars/talks.